masqm/Faster-Mean-Shift-Euc/README.md

 The packages requirement please see [requirements.txt](https://github.com/masqm/Faster-Mean-Shift-Euc/blob/main/requirements.txt)

-Please make sure to use a compatible pytorch version.
+Please make sure to use a compatible pytorch-gpu version.

 ## Example
 Using our algorithm is similar to calling the meanshift in sklearn.